National Assembly green-lights merger of Fata with KP; Senate to vote on Friday

 Read: Basic facilities more important for Fata than merger: PM

-Dr Sattar called for the formation of 19 provinces — including Karachi — on administrative grounds.
-He said that the MQM had put the bills for creation of provinces of South Punjab, Hazara and Fata.
+He also called for the formation of 19 provinces — including Karachi — on administrative grounds before recalling that the MQM had put forth bills for the creation of provinces of South Punjab, Hazara and Fata.

-The MQM leader also demanded that there should be a referendum in Fata regarding turning it into a new province.
-"We fear that if Fata is merged with KP then tomorrow it will be difficult to create the new Fata province in future," Dr Sattar said.
+The MQM leader also demanded that there should be a referendum in Fata regarding it being considered a new province.
+"We fear that if Fata is merged with KP, it will get difficult to create a new province in the future," Dr Sattar said.

 Representing PkMAP in the NA, Abdul Qahar defended his party's position and said that they had always termed the bill controversial.
 He added that the people of Fata should be given the right to decide about their own future.

 He said that the people of Fata want their own province, their own chief minister, governor and public service commission.
-Referring to Imran Khan and Sheikh Rashid, Qahar said that those who have been cursing the parliament are now sitting in it.
+Referring to Imran Khan and Sheikh Rashid, Qahar asked why those who have been cursing the parliament are now sitting in it.

-Representing JUI-F, Jamaluddin said that today is a black day in the country's history as the parliament was about to remove the word Fata from the country's Constitution.
+Representing JUI-F, Jamaluddin called today a "black day" as the parliament was about to remove the word Fata from the country's Constitution.
 He alleged that Fata was being merged with KP as part of a foreign agenda.

-Jamaluddin said that both PML-N and PTI curse each other all the time, but today they have joined hands to usurp the rights of the people of Fata.
+Jamaluddin noted that both PML-N and PTI "curse each other" all the time, but today they have joined hands to "usurp the rights of the people of Fata".

-He said that the real faces of those who wanted to keep the people of Fata divided for their political advantages have been exposed in the parliament today.
-He added that the nation would reject the opponents of the merger in the upcoming.
+He said that the "real faces of those who wanted to keep the people of Fata divided for their political advantages had been exposed in parliament today".

-In a rare move, Pakistan Tehreek-i-Insaf (PTI) Chairman Imran Khan was present in the assembly session.
+He added that the nation would reject the opponents of the merger in the upcoming elections.

-Before the bill was tabled, PTI's Shah Mehmood Qureshi said that JUI-F's Fazlur Rehman and PkMAP's Mehmood Khan Achakzai had wasted nearly two years by opposing the merger only for their vested interests.
+Before the bill was tabled, PTI's Shah Mehmood Qureshi said that JUI-F's Fazlur Rehman and PkMAP's Mehmood Khan Achakzai had wasted nearly two years opposing the merger "only for their vested interests".

 KP-Fata merger

-The bill also seeks to amend Articles 51 and 106, which specify the number of seats allocated to each of the federating units in the national and provincial assemblies.
+The bill also amends Articles 51 and 59, which specify the number of seats allocated to each of the federating units in the national and provincial assemblies.

-Sources had also claimed that most parties have agreed that the formal merger of Fata with KP should be spread over a year with the allocation of seats in the KP Assembly.
+Sources had earlier stated that most parties have agreed that the formal merger of Fata with KP should be spread over a year with the allocation of seats in the KP Assembly.

 As far as senators from Fata are concerned, they said, it had been decided that the incumbent eight senators would be allowed to complete their six-year terms.